-Angels' Pujols out Friday with sore hamstring
+Pujols (hamstring) sits as Angels stay cautious

-NEW YORK -- Albert Pujols was out of the Los Angeles Angels' starting lineup on Friday at the New York Mets because of a sore right hamstring.
+NEW YORK -- Albert Pujols was out of the Los Angeles Angels' lineup in Friday night's 3-0 loss at the New York Mets because of a sore right hamstring.

-The 37-year-old left Wednesday's game against the Chicago White Sox in the seventh inning, after he was thrown out in the sixth trying to stretch a single into a double.
+The 37-year-old left Wednesday's game against the Chicago White Sox in the seventh, one inning after he was thrown out trying to stretch a single into a double.

 Angels manager Mike Scioscia said Pujols had an MRI, which showed tendinitis in the hamstring.